tectonia/tectonia/README.md

 ### Hi there 👋

+🔭 I’m currently working at Microsoft, focusing on enabling developer productivity with DevOps and CI/CD tooling.

+🧠 My background is in Neurosciece!

+🌱 I’m currently learning MLOps, Azure AI and ML.

+📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/martynamarcinkowska/)

+😄 Pronouns: she/her

 <!--
 **tectonia/tectonia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.